ProgramCrafter/salsa-iwj-otter/docs/dev.md

   "Non-web templates".
 Tera templates for things other than web pages.
 Currently this includes the server's outgoing emails.
-These have to be in a separate directory because Tera (invoked by Rocket) likes to load everything applicable it finds in its own `templates/` directory.
-These are used via `src/nwtemplates.rs`.
+These are in a separate directory to distinguish them from the templates for the actix webserver's Tera instance, which loads everything in `templates/*.tera`.

 * `apitest/`